STOP Fire video

 - Be aware of objects in your home such as mirrors, shaving or vanity mirrors that may be exposed to direct sunlight.

+The mattresses are filled with air by a pump which will adjust the pressure according to the individual’s needs.
 As these mattresses contain pressurised air, they can be a fire risk if not handled safely.
-If punctured by a heat source, the escaping airflow could cause a fire which would spread rapidly.
-The emergency battery backup may continue to pump air which can cause a fire to burn longer.
+If punctured by a heat source, the escaping airflow could fuel a fire which would spread rapidly.
+The emergency battery backup may continue to pump air causing a fire to burn longer.

-- Never smoke in bed or near an air-pressure mattress.
+- NEVER smoke in bed or near an airflow mattress.

 - Keep ignition sources such as candles, incense sticks or oil burners away from the mattress.